 Lift varies with angle of attack and airspeed.
 The highest useful angle of attack is just before the critical angle, about 15 degrees.
 At this high angle of attack, maximum CL, considerable drag is produced, and if the aeroplane stalls, or the buffet is reached, the drag will increase dramatically.
 Ideally, sufficient backpressure should be applied to activate the stall warning (if it is operating) on its first note.
 Alternatively, the very edge of the buffet will need to be used as a guide to maximum CL.

-There are two considerations here for discussion with your supervisor.
-Firstly, flying the aeroplane with the stall warning activated and not carrying out the stall recovery could be considered negative transfer.
+Note: flying the aeroplane with the stall warning activated and not carrying out the stall recovery could be considered negative transfer.
 On the other hand, considerable situational awareness is required to purposely operate the aeroplane in this regime.

 VA is the maximum speed at which the pilot can make abrupt and extreme control movements and not overstress the aeroplane's structures.
 Above VA and the aeroplane can be overstressed before it stalls.
 Below VA the aeroplane will stall before it is overstressed.

-This is a particularly important consideration if the nose is allowed to drop during steep turns, and the pilot pulls back harder on the control column to regain the height.
+This is a particularly important consideration if the nose is allowed to drop during steep turns, and the pilot pulls back harder on the control column to regain height.
 The correct recovery technique is to reduce the angle of bank before increasing the back pressure.

 VA is determined by multiplying the basic stall speed by the square root of the maximum load factor.
 If the aeroplane has a basic stall speed of 50 knots and a maximum flight load factor of 4, the VA speed would be 100 knots (50 × √4 = 100).
 Practically, the speed will be found in the Flight Manual.